wing5wong/artisan-whs-static/source/_news/2019-07-18_whanganui-judoka-keightley-watson-wins-gold-at-hong-kong-asian-cup-tournament.md

   Whanganui heavyweight judoka Keightley Watson has won gold in the Hong Kong Asian Cup over the weekend.
 ---
-Whanganui heavyweight judoka Keightley Watson has won gold in the Hong Kong Asian Cup over the weekend.

 Watson won his gold medal in the plus 100kg junior men's division after a below par performance by his own standards the previous weekend in the Macau Asian Cup where he lost the bronze medal.